Can spinal decompression treatment help you?

 Is There Evidence To Support Spinal Decompression?

-Unfortunately to date there is a lack of clinical trials and treatment comparisons for spinal decompression.
-However, clinical observational reports suggest fantastic results from repeated spinal decompression therapy.
+Unfortunately to-date there is a lack of clinical trials and treatment comparisons for spinal decompression.
+However, clinical observational reports suggest some patients receive benefit from repeated spinal decompression therapy.
 Further research should be performed, comparing spinal decompression to treatments such as exercise as well as Chiropractic/Osteopathy/Physiotherapy techniques.
 Alternative study findings include:

 - “Serial MRI of 20 patients treated with decompression showed 90% reduction of subligamentous nucleus herniation.
 Disc rehydration was also clinically indicated” Eyerman, Edward MD.
 Simple Pelvic Traction Gives Inconsistent Relief to Herniated Lumbar Disc Sufferers.
 Journal of Neuroimaging.
 Paper presented to the American Society of Neuroimaging, Orlando, Florida.
 2-26-98.